Search

 Marisa Garcia

 Several international carriers serve Lima Airport.
-Iberia, Air France and KLM Royal Dutch Airlines carry passengers to and from Europe.
-The largest airline in Latin America, LATAM, offers many flights to and from Lima.
-Delta Air Lines and United Airlines offer frequent flights to Lima.
+European connections include Iberia, Air France and KLM Royal Dutch Airlines.
+LATAM, Latin America’s largest airline, operates many flights through Lima, while Delta Air Lines and United Airlines provide frequent US service.

-With a little planning, you can have a smooth arrival experience at Lima Airport.
-Since it is a single terminal, you are unlikely to get lost, but you can get into trouble if you lack the proper documents.
+With a little planning, you can have a smooth arrival at Lima Airport.
+Since it’s a single terminal, you’re unlikely to get lost, but you can run into trouble if you don’t have the right documents ready.

 Baggage claim is located right past immigration, but you’ll still need to clear customs before leaving the secure area.
 There are transport desks in the public area at arrivals.

-To connect through Lima to a domestic flight, you must clear immigration and customs, go through the public area and check-in your luggage again at the airline desks.
-After receiving your boarding pass from the airline, you can go to the second floor for domestic departures.
+To connect through Lima to a domestic flight, you must clear immigration and customs.
+You’ll then need to go through the public area to check your luggage in again at the airline desks.
+After you get your new boarding pass, you can head up to the third floor (Level 3) for domestic departures.

-When connecting through Lima on an international flight, don’t clear immigration or go through customs.
-Instead, head straight for international departures on the second floor.
+When connecting through Lima on another international flight, don’t clear immigration or go through customs.
+Instead, head to the international connections area on Level 2 to complete security and migration processes before continuing to the boarding gates on Level 3.
 You will need to pay the Unified Tariff for Airport Use (TUUA).
-After that, check the screens to find your boarding gate.
+Check the screens to find your next boarding gate.

-If you have a late night arrival and an early morning connection and need to sleep but don’t want to do so on the airport seats, there is a hotel on the property: Wyndham Costa del Sol Lima Airport.
-It’s separate from the terminal but connects via a walkway.
-One thing I like is that they also rent out rooms during the daytime, with breakfast included.
-When you have an early morning arrival with a late evening departure, it’s a nice place to rest and refresh, even if it is a little pricey.
+If you have a late night arrival and early morning connection and need to sleep but don’t want to use airport seats, there’s a hotel on the property: Wyndham Costa del Sol Lima Airport.
+It’s located within the airport property, just a few steps from the main terminal.
+One thing I like is that they rent rooms during the daytime, and it’s a nice place to rest and refresh when you have an early morning arrival with a late evening departure, even if it is a little pricey.

 Checking in for your flight

-All airline check-in desks are on the first floor right when you enter the terminal.
+All airline check-in desks are on Level 3 when you enter the terminal.
 If flying internationally, you should arrive 3 hours before your scheduled flight.
 For flights within Peru, arriving 2 hours ahead is enough.
-That said, because of the traffic situation in Lima, I would leave myself more time.
-There’s lots to do at the terminal.
+That said, because of the traffic situation in Lima, I’d leave myself more time.

 Getting through security

-One thing I like is that there are lots of nice shops and a food court at the airport before security.
-I’d just spend any extra time there doing a little last-minute shopping or catching up with work while enjoying a meal.
+I’d recommend arriving 3 hours before international flights and 2 hours before domestic flights to allow sufficient time for check-in, security, and immigration.
+One thing I like is that there are lots of nice shops and a food court at the airport on Level 2, so I’d spend any extra time there doing a little last-minute shopping or catching up with work while enjoying a meal.
+The new terminal offers extensive airside commercial spaces as well, including duty-free shopping accessible to both domestic and international passengers.

-You’ll find lounges in both the domestic and international departures parts of the terminal.
+You’ll find lounges in both the international departure area and the landside area of the terminal.

-El Salon by Newrest offers showers and luggage storage.
-They have a nice buffet and a bar with a bartender who can mix your favorite drink.
+El Salon by Newrest in domestic departures, located opposite Gate 13, offers luggage storage and a selection of snacks and beverages.
 I’d take advantage of the work zones to catch up between flights.
 Overall, it’s nothing fancy but it is comfortable.

-There are two full lounges near gate 17 offering special services to cardholders at the international departures zone of Lima airport.
-The Hanaq VIP lounge, which is open to Priority Pass members, is pleasant and spacious, offering a fair selection of food and beverages.
+In the international departures zone, The Club LIM is available to Priority Pass members.
+It’s pleasant and spacious, offering a fair selection of food and beverages.
 It is in high demand, though, and sometimes you may find a crowd waiting to enter.

-There are money exchange facilities at both domestic and international arrivals as well as in the land-side public area of the airport.
+Money exchange facilities are available in the Baggage Claim hall (Level 1) and the Check-in Hall (Level 3) operated by Interbank.
 I never use these because the exchange rates aren’t great.
 Normally, I’d only get local currency at the ATM where the exchange rate is set by my bank.
 There are several ATM machines throughout Lima airport but the service fee can be high.
 I recommend waiting to use an ATM in the city, or not at all.
 Many places in Peru will accept US dollars, so you don’t need Sols in your wallet.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.